r) Provision, contingent liabilities and contingent assets:

 - maximise the shareholder value while providing stable capital structure that facilitate considered risk taking and pursuit of business growth

-- safeguard the company’s ability to continue as a going concern, so that they can continue to provide returns for Shareholders and benefits for other stakeholders
+- safeguard the company’s ability to continue as a going concern, so that they can continue to provide returns for shareholders and benefits for other stakeholders

 - maintain an optimal capital structure to reduce the cost of capital.

 The Company manages its capital structure and makes adjustments in light of changes in economic conditions and business opportunities.
-To maintain or adjust the capital structure, the Company may adjust the dividend payment to Shareholders, return capital to Shareholders or issue new shares.
+To maintain or adjust the capital structure, the Company may adjust the dividend payment to shareholders, return capital to shareholders or issue new shares.

-51 No funds have been advanced or loaned or invested (either from borrowed funds or share premium or any other sources or kind of funds) by the Company to or in any other person(s) or entity(ies), including foreign entities (“Intermediaries”) with the understanding, whether recorded in writing or otherwise, that the Intermediary shall lend or invest in party identified by or on behalf of the Company (Ultimate Beneficiaries).
+52 No funds have been advanced or loaned or invested (either from borrowed funds or share premium or any other sources or kind of funds) by the Company to or in any other person(s) or entity(ies), including foreign entities (“Intermediaries”) with the understanding, whether recorded in writing or otherwise, that the Intermediary shall lend or invest in party identified by or on behalf of the Company (Ultimate Beneficiaries).
 The Company has not received any fund from any party(s) (Funding Party) with the understanding that the Company shall whether, directly or indirectly lend or invest in other persons or entities identified by or on behalf of the Company (“Ultimate Beneficiaries”) or provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries.

 As per our report of even date For and on behalf of the Board of Directors